Accessibility

 As an outdoor public space, Millennium Square is easily accessible from all sides via Portland Crescent, Cookridge Street (North and South), Great George Street or Calverley Street with level / sloped access provided at each of these points.

-When events are being held in the square however, please note that exact entrance and exit arrangements may vary depending upon the site design and infrastructure requirements of each particular event.
-For further details on a specific event please contact the council’s events team.
+When events are being held in the square however, please note that exact entrance and exit arrangements may vary depending upon the site design and infrastructure requirements of each event.
+For further details on a specific event please contact the council’s events team as per section 2 above.

 For live music concerts the event arena is easily accessible with sloped access provided at each of the main entrance gates on Cookridge Street (Gates B & C) and Portland Crescent (Gate A).
 The Portland Crescent entrance (Gate A) is the closest to the accessible viewing area.